American Gladiators (1989 TV series): Reruns

 USA Network was the first network to air reruns of American Gladiators, acquiring a total of 104 episodes.
 In 1992, USA began airing episodes daily in the late afternoon following its game show rerun lineup and preceding Cartoon Express, and later moved the episodes to air as part of its mid-morning lineup.
 The network initially had rights to the first three seasons and picked up rights to the fourth when it finished airing in 1993, but did not pick up any additional seasons beyond that.
 USA aired reruns through at least 1996, just as the show ended its original run.

 Spike TV purchased a rerun package they began airing during their last days as The National Network in 2002.
 Originally airing weekday afternoons and late night Saturdays, Spike eventually scaled back the reruns to the late Saturday airing and then dropped them in 2003.
 Spike was only given rights to seasons two through four in their entirety, special episodes from seasons five and six, season seven in its entirety, and both editions of International Gladiators in their entirety.

 In 2007, ESPN added the entire original series to ESPN Classic's lineup.
 This meant that the non-specials from seasons five and six saw their first airings since their respective seasons and the first season, including the episodes under the original format, would be seen for the first time since USA carried the series.
 ESPN Classic briefly pulled the original American Gladiators series from its lineup shortly after a revival premiered in 2008, but returned it after the revival concluded.
 ESPN permanently removed the show from ESPN Classic in 2009.

 In 2017, after an absence from television lasting several years, American Gladiators reruns returned to the air with the launch of the Sinclair Broadcast Group's action-themed broadcast network Charge!.
 Edited reruns of the UK Gladiators series were also added.
 As of 2020, both shows are no longer on the Charge! schedule.

 As of April 2018, SI TV (Sports Illustrated TV) has added the original series to their premium channel add on for Amazon Prime.

 In October 2019, a channel dedicated to the original show, as well as the 2008 revival was added to Pluto TV on channel 136, later channel 303.
 Episodes spanned the entire run of both shows, with only the International Gladiators episodes absent.
 On October 1, 2021, the channel was removed from the lineup.
 Several episodes are available for download on Apple's iTunes Service.
 In May 2025 the channel was revived on Amazon Prime Video.

 Broadband website

-On January 28, 2008, a broadband website will pay homage to the original series called americangladiators.com where it features clip of the original which all have been re-digitalized as clips would reintroduce original Gladiators and give fans an update on where they are today.
-Future segments would also include "Best Hits" and stunts that were performed on the show.
+Since January 28, 2008, broadband website americangladiators.com has paid homage to the original series by featuring clips of it; everything has been re-digitized, reintroducing original Gladiators and give fans an update on where they are today, and also including "Best Hits" and stunts performed on the show.